-Both figures depict the mean and 25th and 75th percentiles of the insurer's asset sales relative to the previous year's total assets for a constant surrender rate $\lambda$ and dynamic surrender rate $\lambda$ (endogenously determined depending on the market environment) as well as the mean price impact per EUR 1 sold with a dynamic surrender rate $\lambda$ , defined as the average asset class-specific price impact (see Equation 11) weighted by the asset-class-specific volume of sales.
+Both figures depict the mean and 25th and 75th percentiles of the insurer's asset sales relative to the previous year's total assets for a constant surrender rate λ and dynamic surrender rate λ (endogenously determined depending on the market environment) as well as the mean price impact per EUR 1 sold with a dynamic surrender rate λ , defined as the average asset class-specific price impact (see Equation 11) weighted by the asset-class-specific volume of sales.
 Figure (a) is for the investment strategy with duration matching and Figure (b) for that with fixed portfolio weights.

-$^{31}$ Market segmentation implies that purchases in one asset class cannot offset the price impact in another asset class.
+$^{^{32}}$ Market segmentation implies that purchases in one asset class cannot offset the price impact in another asset class.

 To what extent are asset sales driven by the interest rate sensitivity of surrender options?
 To answer this question, Figure 7 compares asset sales with interest-rate-sensitive surrender rates to those in the counterfactual calibration with a constant surrender rate.
 The difference between the amount of sales and their price impact in the counterfactual and baseline calibration reflects the impact of interest-rate-sensitive surrenders.
-These surrender-driven asset sales account for more than half of total asset sales in the baseline calibration (up to 61%).
-The surrender-driven price impact reaches 49 bps, emphasizing the importance of surrender dynamics for asset sales.
+These surrender-driven asset sales account for more than half of total asset sales in the baseline calibration (up to 63%).
+Additionally, we also compute the surrender-driven price impact as the difference between the price impact in the baseline calibration (Figure 7) and that with a constant surrender rate (unreported).
+With duration matching, the surrender-driven price impact reaches 31 bps, emphasizing the potential spillovers of surrender dynamics to financial markets.

 4.2.4 Market Value Adjustments.
 Surrender values are guaranteed ex ante in Germany, i.e., independent of short-term fluctuations in interest rates.
 Instead, market value adjustments (MVAs), typically found in the U.S., adjust surrender values for interest rate changes: an increase in interest rates reduces market-value-adjusted surrender values, everything else being equal.
-At the same time, MVAs increase surrender values when interest rates are low.
+At the same time, MVAs increase surrender values when interest rates decrease.

 In a counterfactual calibration detailed in Internet Appendix G, we implement an MVA.
-The MVA significantly reduces the surrender rate by up to 32% (2.2 ppt) as interest rates rise, owing to lower surrender values and, thus, weakened surrender incentives.
+The MVA significantly reduces the surrender rate by up to 29% (1.7 ppt) as interest rates rise, owing to lower surrender values and, thus, weakened surrender incentives.
 As a result, the MVA reduces convexity, i.e., rising interest rates depress the duration of liabilities less with an MVA than without.

 Whether this reduction in convexity translates into lower asset sales or a lower price impact depends on the insurer's investment strategy.
-When the insurer keeps portfolio weights fixed, we find that the MVA reduces asset sales by up to 45% and the peak price impact to below 50 bps.
+When the insurer keeps portfolio weights fixed, we find that the MVA reduces asset sales by up to 40% and the peak price impact to below 50 bps.
 The reason is that the lower surrender rates raise the insurer's free cash flow, reducing the need to sell assets.